mrdoob/three.js/threejs/lessons/threejs-textures.md

 ## <a name="hello"></a> Hello Texture

-Textures are *generally* images that are most often created in some 3rd party program like Photoshop or gIMP.
+Textures are *generally* images that are most often created in some 3rd party program like Photoshop or GIMP.
 For example let's put this image on cube.

 <div class="threejs_center">